-The report, from Deloitte, ranked Stone & Chalk ninth out of 21 fintech hubs globally.
+The report from Deloitte, ranked Stone & Chalk 9th out of 21 fintech hubs globally.

 Sydney fintech hub Stone & Chalk has been ranked ninth in a review of global fintech hubs.
 The report, produced by Deloitte and All Street Research, used a methodology aggregating three existing business indices to get an index performance score for each hub.
 The lower the score, the more conducive the hub is to the growth of fintech.